Zidit/partyhat2_sw/README.md

 The hardware for the project is in partyhat_hw repo.

-## Programing
+## Building and flashing

-The firmaware can be programed with LPC's bootloader over serial port.
-To program use lpcprog.py included in the project.
-Expample: 'python lpcprog.py -p com1 Partyhat.bin' or 'python lpcprog.py -p /dev/ttyUSB0 Partyhat.bin'

-You can use the precompiled binary or compile using LPCxpresso IDE.
-(TODO: independent makefile).
+1. Run: make all
+You might need to install arm-none-aebi-gcc and arm-none-aebi-newlib packages.

+2. Connect the board to serial port.
+Keep both buttons down when connecting the power to enter the ISP bootloader.

+3. Run: make program
+Change the port from the make file if needed.

+or

+Run: make bin && python lpcprog.py -p /dev/ttyUSB0 ./build/flash.bin

 ## Editor